The Business School (formerly Cass) name change FAQs

 What should I do with regards to my CV?
 How should I refer to my education?

-Should you choose, you can continue to use the Cass name and branding on your CV until the new name is launched.
+Should you choose, you can continue to use the Cass name and branding on your CV until the new name is launched on 6th September.
 Where possible, you should refer to us as the Business School (formerly Cass).
-Once the new name is launched, we would encourage the use of NEW NAME Business School (formerly Cass) for a transition period.
+Once the new name is launched, we would encourage the use of Bayes Business School (formerly Cass) for a transition period.

 Which name will be on my degree certificate?